 Vitamin D. Getting enough vitamin D may be the most important variable in preventing osteoporosis.
 Vitamin D's main function in the body is to aid calcium absorption.
 An analysis of data from the Nurses' Health Study found that study participants who consume 500 IU of vitamin D daily are 37% less likely to have broken a hip than women who consume 140 IU.
 (IU stands for International Units, a measure of biological activity.)
 Neither total calcium nor milk consumption was associated with a lower risk for hip fracture.

-The current FDA recommendation (the Daily Value) is 400 IU daily.
+The Institute of Medicine recommends 600 - 800 IU of vitamin D daily.
 Studies have shown that up to 50% of older Americans don't get enough vitamin D. There are several reasons for this.
 The vitamin's biologically active form is metabolized when the skin is exposed to the ultraviolet radiation in sunlight.
 Theoretically, sun exposure can give you all the vitamin D you need.
 But north of about 40 degrees latitude — the latitude of Philadelphia, Indianapolis, and Denver — the winter sunlight is too weak to produce significant amounts of vitamin D. Even in sunnier climes and times of year, older people tend to spend a lot of time indoors.
 Moreover, older skin is less effective in making the vitamin even when it's exposed to sunlight.
 Sunscreens are another problem: they filter out much of the ultraviolet radiation that produces vitamin D.